denten-papers/unfinished-book/main.md

 in grasping the tool.

 An interface determines the *affordance* of those actions that can be performed in concert between heterotopic systems.
-Between the universe of hand possibilities and fork possibilities, there lies a subset of actions available only to the combined set.
+Amidst the universes of hand and fork possibilities, there lies a subset of actions available only to the combined set.
 It is not enough to say that a handle affords grasping, rather, it suggests convenient grasping in a specific way, and conversely, prevents other ways of grasping made inconvenient and impossible.
 An interface determines or governs through its affordances, by spatial arrangement, conforming the hand to the handle and the handle to the hand.
-For an archaeologist or a media archaeologist, the interface bares the traces of usage.
-Knowing nothing about human hands, an alien archaeologist would reconstruct them by the shape of our household tools, input devices such as mice and joysticks, eating and writing implements.
-Further, the affordance of such artifacts would suggest their probable use: as the difference between an axe and an adze necessitates distinct swinging motions and body postures, optimizing each for differing purposes: one for the chopping and the other for the carving of wood.
+For an archaeologist or a media archaeologist, interfaces bare the traces of its usage.
+Knowing nothing about human hands, an alien visitor would reconstruct them by the shape of our household tools, input devices such as mice and joysticks, and our eating and writing implements.
+Further, the affordance of such artifacts would suggest their probable
+use: the difference between an axe and an adze, for example, necessitates distinct swinging motions and body postures, optimizing each for differing purposes---one for the cutting and the other for the carving of wood.

-By the logic of interfaces and affordances, the very shape of a printed book contains a number of assumptions about the human body, which include minimally sufficient visual acuity and manual dexterity.
+By the logic of interfaces and affordances, the shape of a printed book contains a number of assumptions about the human body, which include minimally sufficient visual acuity and manual dexterity.
 Other-abled bodies, those with poor sight for example, must resort to assistive devices such as eye spectacles or magnifying loupes.
-At the other side of the interface, the book also shapes content as literary formats such as the novel or a short story define their measurements in relation to the average physical size of the medium.
+At the other side of the interface, the book also shapes content.
+Literary formats such as the novel or a short story define their measurements in relation to book objects, manufactured to conventional specifications.
 A novel will always be longer than a few pages and shorter than a million, and often at the some average range between the possible extremes.
+The microscopic and the macroscopic novels are possible, but improbable.
+Such objects would violate the established mechanisms of access, storage, and distribution of books, optimized for the equilibrium of convention.

-Similarly, the discrete nature of pages structures the pacing of reading on the one hand, and the pacing of the narrative on the other.
+These limitations show how the discrete nature of pages structures the pacing of reading on the one hand, and the pacing of the narrative on the other.
 Elements of a plot must, for all their variability, fit within the book.
 A reader's ability to read quickly or slowly is similarly limited by the affordances of page turning.
-In reading for the plot, a reader can advance to its end in a way that a video game player cannot when playing a video game.
-These are not natural constraints

-Book fits on a shelf.

-Letter shapes the word.
-Word shapes the paragraph.
-Paragraph shapes the page.
-Page shapes the book.
-Book shapes the shelf.
-Shelf shapes the room.
-Room shapes the library.
-Library shapes the world.
+In reading for the plot, a reader can advance to its end in the manner that a video game player cannot when playing a video game.
+Some such constraints are natural, arising from the molecular particularities of ink and paper---for example, reading a book in torrential storm conditions cannot be advised---while others are artificially and conventionally imposed, as is the case with page dimensions or the thickness of paper used in the production of a book.
+The container molds its content, thereby also contorting the body to conform to its interfaces.
+The container "fits" its content, molding also the posture of the body, and, at their outer edge, influence the epistemic configuration of larger structures in which they are embedded.
+In this way letters shape words, word shape paragraphs, paragraphs pages, pages books, books shelves, shelves stacks, stacks libraries, libraries the episteme and the world.

+If telepathy were real I would have liked to receive an author's thoughts directly, as a message without mediation, but I cannot.
+I must reach through these mediating structures and not only decode---understand and interpret---the message (still a symbolic operation), but trans-mediate it materially back from paper shapes into brain shapes.
+Given the stability of a medium, this process becomes habituated and conventionally ignored.
+Nevertheless, our assumptions about hermeneutics---the art of interpretation---rest on habituated assumptions about print, assumptions that cannot be sustained in other media.
+Problematically for the reader of electronic books, the physics of computation rest in remote materialities---electromagnetic polarities and floating gate transistors---not immediately accessible to the human senses.
+Software engineers and user interface designers have dealt with this problem by simulating the affordances of a more familiar medium so as to rely on already habituated motions and intuitions.
+An reader of an electronic text may "scroll" or "flip" pages, in tacit understanding that the underlying motions involve neither scrolling nor flipping, but bitwise operations, the movement of liquid crystals and polar field effects.

 Platform.